ArnoldDP/OStim-Community-Modlist/README.md

  * Followers

- Several new followers have been added to the game, some of which even have OStim compatible romance options *wink*
+ Several new followers have been added to the game, some of which even have OStim supported "romance" *wink*

  Nethers Follower Framework is used to manage non-custom followers and has several options that can be configured in the Follower Framework MCM.
 Auri is the only custom follower, to my knowledge, that will automatically be imported and managed by the framework.
 Please do not add any other custom voiced followers to the framework, it might break their brain.